 “I don’t deserve it.”

-Life, liberty, and the pursuit of happiness.
+Life, liberty, pursuit of happiness.
 The Declaration of Independence is quite sage in ascribing these rights as unalienable–rights granted by God.
 One could argue the definitions of liberty and happiness, and we do.
 But life is one of those things that exists or it does not.
 Nothing grey about it.

 America, we could not be more wrong in our acceptance of abortion.
 If we continue down this selfish path, this denial of God’s gift, our national death spiral will be irrecoverable.